Improving on Instinct

 Why Startups Need Fractional FP&A: A Lesson from Daniel Kahneman

-I was recently having coffee with a friend who is the former COO of a publicly traded company.
+I was recently having coffee with the former COO of a publicly traded company.
 During a period of rapid growth, she explained, everything moved so quickly that most decisions had to be made on intuition.
-There was no time to prepare analysis to support decision-making—and often, no data.
+There was no time to prepare analysis—and often, no data.
 It reminded me of life at many startups.

 I love this framing because fractional FP&A is System 2 thinking for fast-moving companies.